verbb/formie/docs/get-started/configuration.md

 - `defaultPage` sets the default Formie control panel page when clicking Formie in the main navigation.
 - `compatibilityMode` enables compatibility shims for older Formie APIs during an upgrade.
 - `staticCacheRefreshOnLoad` allows rendered forms to refresh request-specific values when initialized on statically cached pages.
 Formie also treats this as enabled when Blitz is installed and enabled.
+- `allowedSubmitMethods` restricts which submission methods are available in the form builder: `both` (default), `ajax`, or `page-reload`.
+Payment integrations that require Ajax still force Ajax when applicable.

 ### Forms
 - `validateCustomTemplates` checks that custom form template paths exist before they are saved.